Appu33/Recipe-Project/README.md

 # Generate Analytics
 python analytics.py
-</details> <details> <summary>8. ⚠️ Notes / Limitations</summary>
+7. ⚠️ Notes / Limitations
 🆔 Recipe IDs in Firebase are auto-generated

 👀 User interactions are preserved even if recipes are deleted

 ⏱️ Analytics are batch-oriented, not real-time

-📸 Charts are stored in the screenshots/ folder
+📸 Charts generated by analytics are stored in the screenshots/ folder

-</details> <details> <summary>9. 📝 Conclusion</summary>
+⚡ Some recipes or interactions may be synthetic for testing purposes

+8. 📝 Conclusion
-This project demonstrates a complete Firebase-based data engineering workflow:
+This project demonstrates a complete Firebase-based data engineering workflow, showcasing:

-🗂️ Data modeling and normalization
+🗂️ Data Modeling & Normalization: Structured recipes, ingredients, steps, users, and interactions

-⚙️ ETL pipeline implementation
+⚙️ ETL Pipeline: Efficiently extracting, transforming, and loading data

-✅ Data quality validation
+✅ Data Quality Validation: Ensuring data integrity and consistency

-📊 Analytics and visualization insights
+📊 Analytics & Visualization: Generating actionable insights to understand user engagement and recipe popularity

-<p align="center">Made with ❤️ by Apeksha Jadhav</p> </details> ```
+This workflow can be extended for real-time analytics or integrated with a frontend for dynamic recipe recommendations.

+Candidate: Apeksha Jadhav
+Tools Used: Python, Firebase, Pandas, Matplotlib, Seaborn
+Date: November 2025

+9. 📂 Files and Screenshots
+Data Files
+recipe.csv

+ingredients.csv

+steps.csv

+interactions.csv

+Screenshots
+Charts generated are stored in the screenshots/ folder:

+Bar charts

+Pie charts